-The Monterey Bay area on California’s Central Coast is home to a number of beautiful beaches perfect for building sandcastles, beach combing, or even sailing.
+The Monterey Bay area on California’s Central Coast is home to a number of beautiful beaches perfect for building sandcastles, beachcombing, or even sailing.
 Just a short drive north is Santa Cruz Beach Boardwalk with everything from thrill rides to more gentle adventures for the little ones, while the Monterey Bay Aquarium is a must-visit.
 Watch playful sea otters from below or above the water, and marvel at the mysterious “jellies” that come in a wide array of colors and shapes, floating ethereally through the water.
 The outdoor decks offer gorgeous vistas of the bay and are ideal for watching the dolphins and whales that frequently pass by.

 Yellowstone National Park, Wyoming

-If you want beautiful scenery, fascinating geology and an abundance of wildlife in your fall vacation, Yellowstone is hard to beat.
+If you want beautiful scenery, fascinating geology, and an abundance of wildlife in your fall vacation, Yellowstone is hard to beat.
 The park is home to 67 species of mammals, like moose, bears, wolves, bison, elk, and more.
 In September, the elk have often begun rutting and can be seen around Mammoth Hot Springs, while bears and other animals become more visible as the fall moves forward.
-The mesmerizing geothermal features, including hot springs, mud spots and geysers are also impressive to view – watch the park’s most famous, Old Faithful, that skyrockets steam as high as 185 feet into the sky every 90 minutes, and be awed by the many other lesser known geysers as well as mud pots and brilliant multi-colored hot springs like Grand Prismatic Spring, the largest hot spring in the U.S.
+The mesmerizing geothermal features, including hot springs, mud spots, and geysers are also impressive to view – watch the park’s most famous, Old Faithful, that skyrockets steam as high as 185 feet into the sky every 90 minutes, and be awed by the many other lesser-known geysers as well as mud pots and brilliant multi-colored hot springs like Grand Prismatic Spring, the largest hot spring in the U.S.

 If an international escape is what you’re after, autumn is one of the best times of the year to visit Ireland.
 Everyone is sure to love exploring all of the castles, like 12th-century Trim Castle which played a starring role in the movie “Braveheart.”
 At the ruins of the Dominican Black Friary nearby, visitors can get a crash course in excavation and even start digging, recording their findings alongside geologists and archaeologists.
 Kiss the Blarney Stone at Blarney Castle, and be sure to check out the creepy dungeon at Bunratty Castle.
 This castle in the west also hosts a medieval banquet, complete with musicians in period costumes playing the harp and violin.

 Colorado is renowned for its breathtaking display of Aspens that blanket mountains across the state with incredible hues of golden bronze and dazzling yellow in the fall, and there are few better places to experience it than in the state’s magnificent Rockies.
-Fall is also ideal for listening and watching the hundreds of elk in Rocky Mountain National Park, fishing the lakes and streams, and enjoying hikes on the miles and miles of trails.
-Near its eastern entrance in Estes Park, you can also visit the Family Amusement Park to ride the big slide, drive go-karts, play miniature golf or even bungee jump.
+Fall is also ideal for listening to and watching the hundreds of elk in Rocky Mountain National Park, fishing the lakes and streams, and enjoying hikes on the miles and miles of trails.
+Near its eastern entrance in Estes Park, you can also visit the Family Amusement Park to ride the big slide, drive go-karts, play miniature golf, or even bungee jump.